YYX-future/mymda-scmda/README.md

-# The official pytorch implementation for paper "SCMDA"
+# The official pytorch implementation for paper "Adaptive Hardness-driven Augmentation and Alignment Strategies for Multi-Source Domain Adaptations"